top of page

 Summary of Route

-Type: Out and back; alpine meadows and views
+• Type: Out and back; alpine meadows and views

-Rating: 5/5
+• Rating: 5/5

-Season: Late Summer
+• Season: Late Summer

-Length: 31km one way from the start of gravel road
+• Length: 31 km one way from the start of gravel road

-Vehicle suitability: Stock 4x4
+• Vehicle suitability: Stock 4x4

 Mara Mountain - Mara Lookout FSR overland route top alpine view with 4th gen tacoma.

-The Route
+The Route Overview

-The Mara Mountain - Mara Lookout FSR overland route begins approximately 30 km’s east of Enderby, British Columbia, exiting off of Mabel Lake Road onto Three Valley Mabel FSR at 50.60872, -118.78776.
-We recommend topping up your fuel in Enderby as the gravel portion of this route takes approximately 2 hours each way, with extended periods in 4-high and portions in 4-low.
-Google maps does not lead you the correct way on Mara Fire Lookout searches; however, searching GPS coordinates 50.76475, -118.84289 in Google maps appears to result in the correct route.
+The journey begins about 30 km east of Enderby, British Columbia.
+You'll exit off Mabel Lake Road onto Three Valley Mabel FSR at coordinates 50.60872, -118.78776.
+Before you start, it's wise to fill up your fuel tank in Enderby.
+The gravel section takes roughly two hours each way, with extended periods in 4-high and some in 4-low.
+Be aware that Google Maps may not provide accurate directions for the Mara Fire Lookout.
+Instead, use GPS coordinates 50.76475, -118.84289 for the correct route.

-Looking for other vehicle accessible fire towers?
+Looking for other vehicle-accessible fire towers?
 Consider our Greenstone Mountain overland route!

 Untrammelled Travels logo and slogan